z04a-dev/cpuz16/README.md

 - RP <- return pointer (points to jmp+1 in caller function)

 ## RAM
-RAM size is 65535 bytes, at the end of which 512 bytes are allocated to stack
+RAM size is 65535 bytes (32767 16 bit cells), at the end of which 512 bytes (256 16 bit cells) are allocated to stack

 ## instructions
 - #0000 nop <- do nothing